gapotchenko/gnu-tk/README.md

 # GNU-TK

-GNU-TK is a tiny project that provides a seamless scriptable access to GNU tools on non-Unix operating systems.
+GNU-TK is a tiny project that provides a seamless access to GNU tools on non-Unix operating systems.

 ## Overview

 [GNU](https://www.gnu.org/software/) is a software system that has been developed by many people working together for the sake of freedom of all software users to control their computing.

-The GNU system provides a plethora of tools, including core command-line utilities like `bash`, `cp`, `sed`, and many others.
+The GNU system offers a wide range of tools, including essential command-line utilities such as `bash`, `cp`, `sed`, and many others.
-These utilities form the userland basis of Unix operating systems like Linux.
+These utilities form the foundation of the userland in Unix-like operating systems like Linux.
-For example, GNU [core utilities](https://www.gnu.org/software/coreutils/) are indispensable when you need to automate a cross-platform project by creating reproducible build scripts.
+For instance, GNU [core utilities](https://www.gnu.org/software/coreutils/) are crucial for automating cross-platform projects by enabling the creation of reproducible build scripts.
-GNU tools can also be used for multitudes of other purposes.
+Beyond that, GNU tools support a wide variety of other use cases.

-The recurring problem with GNU tools is that they are not very accessible on non-Unix operating systems.
+A recurring issue with GNU tools, however, is their limited accessibility on non-Unix operating systems.
-For example, on Windows, you can use packages like [MSYS2](https://www.msys2.org/), [Cygwin](https://cygwin.com/) or [WSL](https://learn.microsoft.com/windows/wsl/ "Windows Subsystem for Linux"), but you will be facing another set of challenges: properly locating the toolkit installation path, modifying environment variables, configuring shells with toolkit-specific parameters, passing control to the toolkit and back.
+For example, on Windows, you can use toolkits such as [MSYS2](https://www.msys2.org/), [Cygwin](https://cygwin.com/) or [WSL](https://learn.microsoft.com/windows/wsl/ "Windows Subsystem for Linux").
+Yet, these introduce their own challenges: correctly identifying the toolkit installation path, modifying environment variables, configuring shells with toolkit-specific parameters, and, finally, managing the handoff of control to and from the toolkit.
-This all makes the usage of GNU tools far from easy and reproducible.
+All of this makes using GNU tools far from easy and reproducible.

-GNU-TK project solves those problems by providing a small `gnu-tk` command-line utility that serves as an automatic gateway to a GNU toolkit installed in the system.
+GNU-TK project solves all those problems by providing a small `gnu-tk` command-line utility that serves as an automatic gateway to a GNU toolkit installed in the system.
 `gnu-tk` has a concise and stable command-line interface making it suitable for effortless cross-platform scripting.

 ## Usage